panrus/Peppermint/README.md

   //element containing slides, defaults to Peppermint's root element
   slidesContainer: undefined,

+  //set the slideContainer height as a ratio of it's width
+  slideHeightRatio: undefined,

   //Callback function, called if the user swipes, but the slide change isn't triggered.
   //Receives the touch end / mouse up event as a parameter.
   //This can be used to handle cases where the user wanted to touch / click the slide without swiping.